-We interviewed Dr Yuwei Shi, visiting professor of the International Week course Social Enterprise Business Model Design.
+We interviewed Dr Yuwei Shi, visiting professor of the Sustainability Week (previously called the International Week) course Social Enterprise Business Model Design.
 Dr Shi is Professor at the Middlebury Institute of International Studies in Monterey, California (U.S.) and Research Director of Middlebury’s Center for Social Impact Learning.
 He founded the Frontier Market Scouts Fellowship Program that won the 2013 Ashoka-Cordes Award for Innovation in Social Entrepreneurship Education.

 Dr Shi has taught graduate and executive level management programmes across a dozen countries and won two teaching awards.
 He also has had more than 15 years of experience building successful products, programmes and companies as a startup founder, management consultant, and dean of graduate school.